Wild Bird Nectar

 Please notify me when this product is available:

-Our top quality honey and glucose based nectar comes with added vitamins and minerals, making this the perfect go-to energy drink for your modern bird on the go.
+Our top quality honey and natural sugar based nectar comes with added vitamins and minerals, making this the perfect go-to energy drink for your modern bird on the go.

 New Zealand’s native birds love this extra energy source, especially at times when natural nectar may be scarce or unavailable.
 When the weather’s challenging (or the nest is demanding) this delicious, nutritious nectar will help these birds stay aloft.

-Ingredients: Natural sugars, NZ freeze dried honey powder, pollen, vitamin and mineral supplement.
+Ingredients: Natural sugars, NZ honey powder, pollen, vitamin and mineral supplement.

 Feeding Guide: Mix one part Topflite nectar powder to four parts water.
 Cleanliness is important so clean and replace with a fresh nectar mix regularly.
 Topflite nectar can supplement the diet of nectar feeding birds throughout the year, particularly when there are no native fruits & flowers available for them to feed on.